shsty/Orthogonal/README.md

 # Orthogonal - a dual vision platformer game

 ## Introduction
-The game is currently only a prototype/map-editor
+The game is currently only a prototype/map editor

 ## Control
+use `wasd` to control the character on the left

-use `wasd` and `arrow keys` to control the characters respectively
+use `arrow keys` to control the characters on the right

 press `Esc` to exit the game

 ## Map editor
-use `left mouse button` to select areas in both view port press `right mouse button` to cancel the selection press `number keys` to fill the selection with one type of blocks `1`: fill with air
+use `left mouse button` to select areas in both view port

+press `right mouse button` to cancel the selection

+when you have selections on both view port, press `number keys` to fill the selection with one type of blocks

+`1`: fill with air

 `2`: fill with solid blocks

 ## Installation
-This game currently only compiles in Linux
+This game only compiles in Linux by now

 ### Required libraries:
 libSDL2, libSDL2\_image, libjsoncpp